 Can I make these oat flour brownies vegan?

 Unfortunately, not with this recipe.
 I’ve tried chia eggs multiple times in my original brownie recipe, and they don’t work without a ton of modifications.
+These Avocado Brownies are vegan and use oat flour, though!

 But if you’d like some paleo vegan brownies, I would make the ones listed above!